 Hard water throws an extra monkey wrench in the age old advice since if you use a tiny amount of detergent, you are not only not cleaning your diapers, but you are redepositing all the minerals from your water, onto your diapers.
 If you have hard water, you might want to add water softener to every load, increase your detergent amount, or try a detergent with added softeners (some powdered standard detergents, or hard water cloth safe formulas.)

 Are you having a hard time washing your diapers?
 Are you ready to throw in the towel & go back to disposables?
-Try a warm rinse, then a hot wash with a lot of detergent (the same amount you’d use if you were washing that amount of clothing) and a double rinse.
+Try a warm rinse, then a hot wash with a generous amount of detergent (the same amount you’d use if you were washing that amount of clothing) and a rinse.
 Do they smell clean?
 No?
 Take a look in your laundry room.
 What are you using to wash your clothing?
 The simpler/fewer ingredients the better of course, but before you totally give up on those diapers, try your regular detergent.
 Again, this is simply my opinion and yes, that goes against what many manufacturers say, but if you’re getting ready to give up because of washing, don’t.

 If I had known that I didn’t need special detergent and a complicated wash routine, I would have switched to cloth diapers sooner.
 Had I known to use a normal amount of detergent, I would have saved myself a LOT of time, money and headache!
 I hope that someday everyone will be able to wash their diapers in whatever works for them, without fear of “voiding a warranty” or being torn to shreds for their choice!